How To Deplete Glycogen Stores

 When you eat carbohydrates, your body breaks them down into glucose.
 Glucose is a simple sugar that provides immediate energy for our cells.

-Once absorbed, glucose enters the bloodstream and raises our blood sugar.
+Once absorbed, glucose molecules enter the bloodstream and raise our blood sugar.
 In order to bring our blood sugar levels back to baseline, our bodies produce insulin.

 Insulin shuttles the excess glucose into our muscles, liver, brain, or fat cells.
-Where it goes depends on where it’s needed, and if there is room for it.
+Where it goes depends on where it’s needed and if there is room for it.
+Some supplements, like glucose disposal agents, are even designed to support this process.

-If energy isn't needed right away, and there’s room in the muscles, it gets converted to and stored as muscle glycogen.
+If energy isn't needed right away, and there’s room in the muscle cells, it gets converted to and stored as muscle glycogen.
 If your muscle stores are full, it will go into the liver as liver glycogen.

-If your muscles and liver are both full, then it may get converted and stored in your fat cells.
+If your muscles and liver are both full, then it may be converted and stored in your fat cells.
 Those are the main places our bodies will store any excess glucose.

 In our muscles, glycogen acts as a readily available energy source during physical activity.
 It’s great for sustained or high-intensity exercise like running, lifting weights, and cycling.